flintlang/flint/README.md

 Flint's Asset type ensure a contract's state always truthfully represents its Ether value, preventing attacks such as TheDAO.

 A restricted set of atomic operations can be performed on Assets.
 It is impossible to create, duplicate, or lose Assets (such as Ether) in unprivileged code.
-This prevents attacks relating to double-spending and re-entrancy, such as in TheDAO attack.
+This prevents attacks relating to double-spending and re-entrancy.

 Example use: